Living In London: Is It Worth The Cost?

 Living in a capital city comes with big advantages, but you do pay for them dearly.
 Is life in London right for you?
 Read our London guide to find out.

-However, is this enough to justify joining the ranks of the nearly 9 million people that currently live there?
+However, is this enough to justify joining the ranks of the nearly 9 million people who currently live in London?
 Let’s find out.

+Is London worth its reputation?
 The most honest answer we can give here is that it depends on who you ask.
-London is such a large city, with so many different and diverse neighbourhoods, that it’s hard to get a consistent answer.
+London is such a large city, with so many different and diverse neighborhoods, that it’s hard to get a consistent answer.

 The red phone box is one of the most iconic symbols of Britain, and London has the majority of them.